awsdocs/aws-cloudformation-user-guide/doc_source/best-practices.md

 Your stack templates describe the configuration of your AWS resources, such as their property values\.
 To review changes and to keep an exact history of your resources, use code reviews and revision controls\.
 These methods can help you track changes between different versions of your templates, which can help you track changes to your stack resources\.
 Also, by maintaining a history, you can always revert your stack to a certain version of your template\.

-## Update your Amazon EC2 Linux instances regularly<a name="update-ec2-linux"></a>
+## Update your Amazon EC2 instances regularly<a name="update-ec2-linux"></a>

-On all your Amazon EC2 Linux instances and Amazon EC2 Linux instances created with CloudFormation, regularly run the `yum update` command to update the RPM package\.
+On all your Amazon EC2 Windows instances and Amazon EC2 Linux instances created with CloudFormation, regularly run the `yum update` command to update the RPM package\.
 This ensures that you get the latest fixes and security updates\.